GPT-4o-Transcribe Keyboard: The Voice Typing Revolution Explained

 How does GPT-4o-Transcribe handle different accents?

-Much better than previous voice typing systems.
+Remarkably well, and it's gotten even better in 2026.
 The model was trained on diverse speech patterns across many English dialects and accents.
-In testing, it showed strong performance with American, British, Australian, Indian, and various non-native English accents.
-However, very strong regional accents may still cause occasional errors.
-The system improves with use as it adapts to your specific speech patterns.
+Recent testing shows strong performance with American, British, Australian, Indian, South African, and various non-native English accents.
+The 2026 model updates include additional training on underrepresented accents and dialects.
+While very strong regional accents may still cause occasional errors, the system adapts quickly to your specific speech patterns—usually within the first few hours of use.

 Can GPT-4o-Transcribe translate between languages?